1FRESH1/Coding---resume/CODING/README.md

-The `Code with commentary` directory contains various coding practice files, while the `Programs` directory contains projects and associated tests.
+The `Code with commentary` directory contains various coding practice files with commentary, while the `Programs` directory contains projects and associated tests.
 The `Tests` subdirectories contain unit tests for each project.

 #